|Tim Roufs||extended search|

 Your wife will laugh along with them because it's a joke, but, when the two of you leave, she'll ask you, she'll drive at you, "What did she mean by 'well, were you with another woman?'!"
 Then the argument will start and you'll argue many of your troubles.
 And when they are dissatisfied with you, they don't want to see any part of you!

 Oh there are lot of angles!
 But the marriages that pick up and move away to another area get along good because they have no interference or interruption by others.
 And if you're far enough away, you don't get a chance to get the local gossip or news about your background, or about what you were like, you might say, in your teen-age days.

 That's the case too with the second woman -- if I think I'd like to talk to the first one, I don't mention it.
 Well then, you'll get along fine, and that's fine and dandy.
 That way you get along.

-If they're wise enough, most generally, they'll get to thinking, "Well I had that woman, and this next woman doesn't seem to get along very well with the first one.
+If he's wise enough, most generally the man will get to thinking, "Well I had that woman, and this next woman doesn't seem to get along very well with the first one.
 Now they carry on!
-But I'm still friends."
+But I'm still friends with both."
 Your new woman will talk to you, but not to that woman you separated from.

-If you don't get along, if THEY don't get along, then it commences to work in your mind, "Well, maybe the best I could do is take her out of here.
+If you don't get along, if THEY don't get along, then it commences to work in your mind, and you start to think, "Well, maybe the best I could do is take her out of here.
 Then trouble won't start.
 It would heal up."